groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pptx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Digital signature search in PPTX by Java"
+head_title: "Search for digital signature  in PPTX by Java"
 head_description: "Leverage the GroupDocs.Signature for Java API to search for signatures within PPTX files.
-Find various types of signatures in PDFs, Word, Excel, Presentations, and Images."
+Find signatures in PDFs, Word, Excel, Presentations, and Images."

 ############################# Header ############################
-title: "Search digital signatures in PPTX"
+title: "Search for digital signatures in PPTX"
 description: "Retrieve a complete list of e-signatures embedded in PDF, Word, Excel, Presentations, or Image files using GroupDocs.Signature for Java."
 subtitle: "GroupDocs.Signature for Java"